jdesbonnet/RFMxx_LPC812_PCB/RFM98LPC824/README.md

 | RFM_CS   | PIO0_15 |  |

 Temporary fix for FLASH_CS bug is to route GPIO0_13 from J4 with bodge wire.
 An alternative approach would be to glue SMD R for pull up to back of PCB.
 Will shuffle the pins in next PCB to that PIO0_11 is used only for input.
 Also may have problem with PIO0_10 used for the DS18B20.

+DS18B20 confirmed to work.
+A 0603 4.7K SMD R is soldered between the 3.3V and data on J2.
+0603 is about the perfect size for that hack.
+Unclear if this will have any impact of the deep sleep current consumption.